-$HKEY_LOCAL_MACHINE \backslash Windows \backslash Current Version \backslash Profile List$

-- you will find an entry, for each user, of ProfilePath.
+$HKEY_LOCAL_MACHINE \ Windows \ Current Version \ Profile List$ you will find an entry, for each user, of ProfilePath.
 Note the contents of this key (likely to be c:\windows\profiles\username), then delete the key ProfilePath for the required user.
-[Exit the registry editor]. - 3.
-WARNING before deleting the contents of the directory listed in the ProfilePath (this is likely to be c:\windows\profiles\username), ask them if they have any important files stored on their desktop or in their start menu.
-Delete the contents of the directory ProfilePath (making a backup if any of the files are needed). - This will have the effect of removing the local (read-only hidden system file) user.DAT in their profile directory, as well as the local "desktop", "nethood", "start menu" and "programs" folders. - 4. search for the user's .PWL password-caching file in the c:\windows directory, and delete it. - 5. log off the windows 9x / Me client. - 6. check the contents of the profile path (see "logon path" described above), and delete the user.DAT or user.MAN file for the user, making a backup if required.
+[Exit the registry editor].

+3. WARNING - before deleting the contents of the directory listed in the ProfilePath (this is likely to be c:\windows\profiles\username), ask them if they have any important files stored on their desktop or in their start menu.
+Delete the contents of the directory ProfilePath (making a backup if any of the files are needed).

+This will have the effect of removing the local (read-only hidden system file) user.DAT in their profile directory, as well as the local "desktop", "nethood", "start menu" and "programs" folders.

+- 4. search for the user's .PWL password-caching file in the c:\windows directory, and delete it. - 5. log off the windows 9x / Me client. - 6. check the contents of the profile path (see "logon path" described above), and delete the user.DAT or user.MAN file for the user, making a backup if required.